 For those of you who don’t know, my fiancé and I moved across the country from Pennsylvania to Montana!
 You’re probably thinking, “What??
 Why Montana?”
 Well, I’ll let you in on a little secret, we didn’t willingly choose this state.
 My fiancé is in the Air Force and he had gotten orders back in November, so here we are, in Montana.

-Although we did not choose to live here we are embracing our life to fullest out in the Midwest.
+Although we did not choose to live here we are embracing our life to fullest out in the North West.
 Luckily for us we love the outdoors, hiking, and all things wilderness so basically we are in heaven…kind of, not really.
 It’s super cold out here and it snows way too much for my liking.
 But we are learning to live with it.

-As I am writing this, it has been just over a month since we moved into our new home (yes, we are first time homeowners (AHHHH!!!)) and I have compiled a list of things I’ve learned living out in the prairie.
+As I am writing this, it has been just over a month since we moved into our new home (yes, we are first time homeowners (AHHHH!!!)) and I have compiled a list of things I’ve learned living out on the prairie.

 2. If you don’t believe me, our water company is even called “Prairie Water Company”